What To Do If Your Funds Are Stolen

 Unfortunately, we encounter these phishing scams/attacks on a daily basis.
 Typically, the reason for these incidents is entering your private key on a malicious website.
 Sometimes it is a fake MyCrypto site (e.g. mycryqto[.]com), and other times it is a fake ICO, airdrop, or EthZero-like website.
 You may encounter these on social media (e.g. Reddit, Twitter, Slack), via email, ads on legitimate sites, or even in your search results when looking for a real project.
 Other major brands like Apple, Google, and PayPal are also vulnerable and they are used as lures for phishing attacks as well.
 If you enter your private key (or keystore file, mnemonic phrase, passwords) on a malicious website, they have complete access to your funds.
 You will never need to provide a private key to these sites.

-There are things you can do to help prevent us and others from being victims of phishing.
+There are things you can do to help as well.
+You can help us document these phishers and protect others from also becoming victims of phishing.
 Help make the community safer.
 We can't always scan through the world wide web by ourselves.

 Document & Collect Information